HomeSpan/HomeSpan/docs/QRCodes.md

-# Pairing HomeSpan using QR Codes
+# Pairing with QR Codes versus Setup Codes

 Instructing the Home App on your iPhone to pair a HomeSpan device to HomeKit by manually typing its 9-digit *Setup Code* generally involves the following: